schneutzi-81/ABVoiceAssistant/README.md

 - BotframeWork Telephony Channel installed.

 # Prerequisites:
-- a Azure subscription with a billing adress in US or configured direct routing to get a telefonnumber
+- a Azure subscription with a billing adress in US or configured direct routing to get a telefonnumber or
+- any Azure subscription with a azure hosted SBC with a SIP Trunk and direct routing to ACS configured
 - a installed and running Botframework Composer Client with the following packages:
     - Bot.Builder.Community.Components.Dialogs.Input
     - Microsoft.Bot.Builder.Adapters.Twilio
     - Microsoft.Bot.Components.Telephony
+    - Microsoft.Bot.Builder.AI.Orchestrator

 # HowTo
 - clone this repository to your botframework composer and create all needed ressources on azure with botframework composers wizard.